saumya9876/ChiCode/README.md

 Sign up for the Python or Java tutorials and the virtual hackathon held at the end of the lessons. *

-[REGISTER](https://docs.google.com/forms/d/e/1FAIpQLScg75TsBWCrEvDgU0xCVGNjvdDetL7K8xNNb3CkI706jPZMcw/viewform) now for customized sessions.
+[REGISTER](https://docs.google.com/forms/d/e/1FAIpQLScg75TsBWCrEvDgU0xCVGNjvdDetL7K8xNNb3CkI706jPZMcw/viewform) now for lessons and the virtual hackathon.

 ---------------------